 The 529 education savings plan, for example, enables parents to invest after-tax dollars in mutual funds or similar investments and any earnings are tax free if used to pay for college costs.
 Earnings not used for qualified expenses will be subject to federal and state taxes, plus a 10 percent penalty.

 As such, parents who think their child may get a scholarship to school, or decide not to pursue a degree may be best suited saving in a Roth IRA, from which money can also be withdrawn penalty-free to pay for college costs.

 Both tools have financial aid implications, however, and parents are advised to consider their options with care.
 Again, some parents opt to speak to a financial professional about options.

 There’s nothing like a newborn to melt your heart, or drain your wallet.
-By planning ahead, however, expectant parents can rest assured that their budget is balanced and their loved ones are provided for — even if they aren’t getting any actual sleep.
+By planning ahead, however, expectant parents can rest assured that their budget is balanced for their kids and their loved ones are provided for — even if they aren’t getting any actual sleep.